 Admission Criteria

-Notice: The McLennan Community College Occupational Therapy Program will accept applications for the Fall 2023 cohort beginning January 3, 2023.
-Complete applications should be submitted by June 1, 2023.
-Prospective applicants are strongly encouraged to attend an information session and to meet with a program advisor.
+Notice: The McLennan Community College Occupational Therapy Program has extended the deadline for applications for the Fall 2024 cohort.
+Complete applications should be submitted by June 17, 2024 at Noon.
+Prospective applicants are strongly encouraged to meet with the program director for guidance.

 Mail application materials to: